kgisl/makesite/content/blog/2021-06-04-flo-drive-short.md

 ---

 Thank you very much for your patience and cooperation in making the  car drive through vaccination drive a successful one!
   - Help eliminate vaccine hesitancy in one other person that you care for!
 Remember, no one is *really* safe until **everyone** is safe!

-Please send us your valuable feedback about the drive-through vaccination through WhatsApp to [KG Hospital](https://api.whatsapp.com/send?phone=919626196262")
+Send your valuable feedback about this drive to WhatsApp to [KG Hospital](https://api.whatsapp.com/send?phone=919626196262")